This recipe for homemade apple dumplings is pretty easy to put together and makes a stunning, extra special dish, to impress your guests.

 Cut into four even pieces of dough.

-Mix together filling of brown sugar and cinnamon
+Mix together the brown sugar and cinnamon for the filling.

 Place an apple on the center of one piece of dough